nephio-project/docs/user-guide/exercises.md

 </details>

 The predefined PackageVariant package defines certain resources that exist for the entire topology.
-However, we also need to configure the resource backend for our particular topology.
-This will likely be automated in the future, but for now you can just directly apply the configuration we have created that matches this test topology.
+However, you also need to configure the resource backend for our particular topology.
+This will likely be automated in the future, but for now you can just directly apply the configuration you have created that matches this test topology.
 Within this step also the credentials and information is provided to configure the network device, that aligns with the topology.